carbon-design-system/icons-motion/README.md

 }
 ```

-The component takes 3 props:
+The component takes two props:
 - `isAnimating` is a boolean; to trigger the animation, change this prop to `true`
 - `size` is an integer which will set the width and height of the icon in px